Smoked Beets with Balsamic Glaze & Herbed Chevre Recipe

 - 1 to 2 Tbsp. chopped fresh herbs, like chives or tarragon (optional)

 For beets: Scrub beets well, slice in half, and place in a large saucepan.
 Add salt and cover with water by at least an inch.
 Bring to a boil and cook until beets are easily pierced with a knife, 25 to 35 min.
 Drain and rinse with cold water to stop cooking.
 Once cool, peel beets.
-Meanwhile, soak wood chips and prepare smoker or smoker box for grill.
-Once smoker is going, smoke beets over indirect heat for 15 to 30 min. depending on how smoky you want them.
-Remove beets from smoker and cut into bite-size pieces.
+Meanwhile, preheat grill or smoker.
+(If using smoke cans on grill, follow smoke can directions.)
+Once smoking, add beets and smoke over indirect heat for 15 to 30 min. depending on how smoky you want them.
+Remove beets from grill or smoker and cut into bite-size pieces.

 For glaze: Stir ingredients together in a small saucepan and bring to a boil over medium heat.
 Keep mixture at a simmer, stirring occasionally, until thick and syrupy and reduced by about half, 20 to 30 min.
 Remove from heat and allow to cool; glaze will thicken as it cools.
 Cover and store at room temperature until ready to use.